Park for People—Philadelphia

 To address the need for green space in Philadelphia's underserved neighborhoods, we launched Parks for People-Philadelphia.
 In partnership with Philadelphia Parks & Recreation, the School District of Philadelphia, the Philadelphia Water Department, other public partners, and local communities and organizations, we are creating outdoor green play spaces in schoolyards and recreation centers.

-On Thursday May 10, 2012, The Trust for Public Land, the city, and school district officials launched Green 2015 at the William Dick Elementary School in North Philadelphia.
-Follow along on our William Dick Elementary School journal as we design and build the perfect "green" playground.
+On Thursday May 10, 2012, The Trust for Public Land, the city, and school district officials launched Green 2015 at the William Dick Elementary Schoolyard in North Philadelphia.
+This exciting new play space based on students' input and vision opened in June 2014.

 The plan is to convert blacktop to greenspace at nine other schools or city recreation centers by 2015.
 We are currently working with communities near Hank Gathers Recreation Center, Jose Manuel Collazo Park, Conestoga Playground, 37th & Mt.
 Vernon Playground, and Lanier Park to renovate and re-design these neighborhood parks.